All Dividend Aristocrats

 • Quality companies - Only strong businesses can raise dividends for 25+ years

-• Lower volatility - Historically less volatile than the broader market
+• Lower volatility - Historically less volatile than the S&P 500 as a whole

 Frequently Asked Questions